awseward/gary/README.md

 # gary
-Little home-rolled deployment thingamajig 🤷
+A little home-rolled deployment thingamajig 🤷

-### Configuration
+## Configuration

 Add a `.gary/` Directory in your project's root.
 Currently, includes: